|What is uremia Causes Symptoms Diagnosis Treatment|

 Acute kidney failure is treated by addressing the underlying cause, such as poisoning, shock, urinary blockage, trauma etc.

-IV fluids to treat electrolyte imbalances and help flush out the system.
+Intravenous fluids to treat electrolyte imbalances and help flush the toxins out of the system.
 Calcium gluconate to help stabilise the heart.